-We recently learned about the origins of the saying “waiting for the other shoe to drop.”
+Have you ever wondered about the origins of the saying “waiting for the other shoe to drop?”

 It began in the early 1900’s with poorly constructed buildings in the U.S. that had very thin floors and walls.
-At night, the tenets would often hear their neighbors above them getting ready for bed, which usually involved the sound of a shoe hitting the floor as those on the floor above them dropped it.
-They then waited for the next shoe to fall, which signaled that it would likely become quiet for the evening and they could get on with things.
+At night, tenants would often hear their neighbors above them getting ready for bed.
+Part of the nighttime ritual included the sound of a shoe hitting the floor as those on the floor above removed a shoe, preparing to bed down.
+Those below them waited for the next shoe to fall, signaling that the people above were quieting down for the evening, and they could finally enjoy some peace and quiet.

-Over time, this saying has been interpreted as awaiting for an inevitable event to occur – and usually one with negative consequences.
+Over time this saying has been interpreted as waiting for an inevitable event to occur, and usually one that has negative consequences.

-Both of us grew-up with parents who were children during the Great Depression (1929-1939), a decade of uncertainty and hardship for many.
-One of David’s parents was especially impacted by those early fears, which left them with the deeply ingrained mindset that, no matter how good things were, they waited for the next shoe to drop.
+Both of us grew up with parents who were children during World War II and the Great Depression.
+This was a time of great uncertainty, war, and hardship for many.
+One of my (David’s) parents was especially traumatized by those early life experiences, which instilled a mindset of worry and fear in my family.
+No matter how good things were, our family was constantly on edge waiting for the other shoe to drop.

-This is the essence of the problem-focused and anxiety/fear-based Victim Orientation.
-When this is our internal operating system, we are always scanning the environment for “early warnings” that things are about to turn in a negative direction.
-We are poised to react with some combination of fight, flight, freeze or appease to that dreaded shoe dropping.
+Waiting for the shoe to drop—the next unexpected event—rises from the problem-focused and fear-based Victim mindset.
+When this is our internal operating system, we are scanning the environment for early warnings signs that things are about to turn in a negative direction.
+We are poised to react with some combination of fight, flight, freeze, or appease behavior.

 Thankfully, over time, who we were as children does not have to be who we are as adults.
 Early childhood anxieties, while they affect us, do not have to be our inheritance as adults.
 Gradually we can see that we have a choice about how to respond to life’s many challenges.